KenMighell/mkpy3/README.md

 * The green X shows the only VSX (International Variable Star Index) variable object in this field (the target object).

-* The cyan plus signs mark GAIA DR2 stars in this field.
+* The cyan plus signs mark nearby GAIA DR2 stars in this field.